Edmonton Symphony Orchestra Blog Night

 photography tutor in Edmonton

 Born and raised in Edmonton, Darlene has had formal training in photography at the Northern Alberta Institute of Technology.
 She enjoys portraits, fine art, and travel photography.
-She is a seasoned traveler having spent time in Mexico, Singapore, Malaysia, Peru, Thailand, New Zealand and Australia.
+She is a seasoned traveler having spent time in Mexico, Singapore, Malaysia, Peru, Thailand, New Zealand, Nicaragua, Cuba and Australia.
 Darlene loves exotic locales, exotic food and experiencing different countries directly through the local people and the cultural arts.
-She also enjoys helping others and is currently promoting her book Visions of Peru to raise funds for the children there.
 Her vision is to share her artistic talents through teaching “the art of seeing”, and to spread love and tolerance through the experience of truly connecting with and understanding people of different cultures.
-Darlene offers private photography lessons in Edmonton.